Ph.D.

 The degree plan gives the section a concrete academic shape.

-The current degree plan makes it possible to describe the doctoral work in more concrete terms: a live computer science program, a clear credit structure, a meaningful block of completed coursework, and the prospectus and dissertation sequence that still lies ahead.
+The current degree plan gives the doctoral work concrete shape: a live computer science program, clear credit structure, completed coursework, and the prospectus and dissertation sequence ahead.

 Program Snapshot